The digital twin in industry: The bridge between the virtual and physical worlds – Image: Xpert.Digital

 This raw data forms the basis for the digital image.

 The collected data is transmitted to the digital platform in real time via protocols such as MQTT or HTTP.
-IoT hubs serve as intermediaries between devices and cloud services.
+IoT hubs act as intermediaries between devices and cloud services.

-Using artificial intelligence (AI) and machine learning, a dynamic model is created from the data.
+Artificial intelligence (AI) and machine learning are used to create a dynamic model from the data.
 This model:

 The digital twin simulates processes and makes it possible to test possible scenarios without endangering physical resources.
-At the same time, it can actively influence the physical object, for example through control commands.
+At the same time, it can actively interact with the physical object, for example through control commands.

 5. Visualization

 Technologies such as augmented reality (AR) or 3D models make the digital twin tangible.
-They make it easier to understand complex data and systems.
+They facilitate the understanding of complex data and systems.

 Future areas of application

-As technologies such as the Internet of Things (IoT), 5G and artificial intelligence continue to develop, digital twins are becoming increasingly powerful.
-Future areas of application could include:
+With the advancement of technologies such as the Internet of Things (IoT), 5G, and artificial intelligence, digital twins are becoming increasingly powerful.
+Future applications could include:

-• Smart cities in which twins make the infrastructure more efficient.
+- Smart cities where twins make the infrastructure more efficient.

-The digital twin connects the physical and virtual worlds in an innovative way and enables companies to make their processes more efficient, reduce costs and work more sustainably.
-Despite the implementation challenges, this technology remains an essential part of Industry 4.0 and a bridge to a data-driven future.
-Those who recognize and use the potential of the digital twin today will be among the pioneers of a new industrial era tomorrow.
+The digital twin connects the physical and virtual worlds in an innovative way, enabling companies to make their processes more efficient, reduce costs, and operate more sustainably.
+Despite the challenges of implementation, this technology remains an essential component of Industry 4.0 and a bridge to a data-driven future.
+Those who recognize and utilize the potential of the digital twin today will be among the pioneers of a new industrial era tomorrow.

 Suitable for: